pancaketaicho/100-days-of-code/log.md

 **Today's Progress**: Finished Chapter 9: Advanced Positioning and Chapter 10: Responsive Design of IiH's HTML & CSS tutorial.

 **Thoughts:** I solved my issue from yesterday.
 I misplaced a closing tag.
 Then near the end of the Responsive Design chapter, I ran into another bug that tripped me up, but figured it out.
 I misplaced a closing tag.

+### Day 17: April 28, 2019, Sunday

+**Today's Progress**: Watched a lot of tech/webdev related videos and worked a little bit on Chapter 11: Responsive Images of IiH's HTML & CSS tutorial.

+**Thoughts:** I didn't actually do much coding.
+I just watched a lot of tech videos (Traversy Media in particular) and started a little bit of Chapter 11: Responsive Images.
+I went to a sleepover with some friends and was away from the computer.
 <!-- **Link to work:** [Calculator App](http://www.example.com) -->

 <!-- ### Day 1: June 27, Monday